Karl Rock

 Karl Edward Rice, known online as Karl Rock, is a New Zealand blogger and YouTuber based in India.
 He is best known for his vlogs, which are centred around his travels in the Indian subcontinent, and his book How to Travel in India.

 Early and personal life

-Rock was born in 1982 in Auckland, New Zealand, and frequently travelled to India.
+Rock was born in 1982 in Auckland, New Zealand where he attended and graduated from the University of Auckland.
+He frequently travelled to India.
 In 2019, he married Manisha Malik, an Indian woman from Haryana; he resided with Malik in Delhi until his blacklisting by the Government of India in 2020, which cancelled his travel visa.
 Rock holds dual citizenship of New Zealand and the Netherlands.

 During the COVID-19 pandemic, Rock received public praise on Twitter from Arvind Kejriwal, the chief minister of Delhi, for his efforts in donating plasma at a donation bank of the Government of Delhi.

 BBC Panorama investigation

 As part of an investigation with BBC Panorama, Rock teamed up with Jim Browning, a scambaiter and fellow YouTuber, for a joint infiltration into a large-scale technical support scamming operation in the Indian city of Gurgaon, Haryana.
 The duo recorded footage of the scamming facility via drones and CCTV, and also downloaded 7000 scam-call recording files from the scammers' computers.
 Their investigation video series was centred around the tendency of scammers to target elderly people and computer-illiterates in countries such as the United Kingdom, the United States, and locally in the Indian subcontinent.